 - She puts angels on her Christmas tree, and one of them is named after my baby.

-- I have been very selfish in my grief I think, I always thought no one was there, but our friends bought us a locket, we had a rose given from both our workplaces, and a cardigan and blanket handmade from work colleagues.
+- I have been very selfish in my grief I think, I always thought no one was there, but our friends bought us a locket, we had a rose given from both our workplaces and a cardigan and blanket handmade from work colleagues.

-- Friends asked if they could include Marcus’ birthday in their calendar of friends (mostly their young daughter’s pre-school friends), so that they could celebrate it every year.
+- Friends asked if they could include Marcus’ birthday in their calendar of friends (mostly their young daughter’s pre-school friends) so that they could celebrate it every year.
 He would have been just 1 year younger than their daughter.

-- When my grown daughter made me my favorite tea and put me in a hot bath after arriving home.
+- When my grown daughter made me my favourite tea and put me in a hot bath after arriving home.
 Like I was the child she led me to the washroom helped me undress (I was a zombie) helped me in the tub and sat and listened to me.
 It was the most powerful moving experience between my 1st born and I not counting her own birth.